sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 Of course, if you like GUI REST client, you can use PostMan
 ```

-- Install of postman on meerkat
+- Install of postman on VDI

 ```
 $sudo snap install postman